shhac/OAFArchive/SPEC.md

  - The header does not have to be next to the file, it has a relative offset indicating where the file is located
  - The headers do not have to be together at the beginning of the archive
  - Storing an OAF inside an OAF has undefined read behaviour
+ - A header may say it's related content is any part of the archive, including the content also referenced by other headers, other headers and even itself.

 Headers have the form
 -